anirudhssundar/anirudhssundar.github.io/index.md

 ## Home

 Hi!
 I'm an ECE PhD student at [Georgia Tech](https://www.ece.gatech.edu/) in the AI Virtual Assitant (AVA) Lab advised by [Professor Larry Heck](https://larryheck.github.io/).
 I'm interested in multimodal machine learning for conversational AI.
-My research goals include the development of Broad Intelligence in AI.
-I'm also passionate about Reinforcement Learning.
+My research focuses on situated dialogue over structured knowledge sources, with a focus on [tables](https://youtu.be/dWOGbu5BcT0?si=mqrGxwZ4SPqTRwWq)

 I completed my undergraduate degree in Electronics and Communication Engineering at [National Institute of Technology - Karnataka, India.](https://www.nitk.ac.in/)